-This course is web-enhanced.
+This course is web-enhanced and uses Canvas as its online learning platform.
 Students must have access to a computer and The Internet.
+Note: You can access Canvas from the dropdown "Student" menu on the IVC homepage.

 Student Learning Outcomes